Previous years' general terms and conditions can be found at the bottom of the page.

 The administrating organisation and applicant are responsible for ensuring activities are implemented according to the Swedish Research Council’s decision and the terms and conditions.

-The administrating organisation and applicant are responsible for ensuring activities are implemented according to legislation as applicable in Sweden.
+The administrating organisation and applicant are responsible for ensuring activities are implemented according to applicable legislation.

 2.3 Implementation according to the application

-The applicant is responsible for ensuring activities are implemented as described in the application to Swedish Research Council.
+The applicant is responsible for ensuring activities are implemented as described in the application to the Swedish Research Council.
 The responsibility includes planning and conducting activities mainly according to the application and plan for implementation submitted.
-Necessary adjustments may be approved if the funding awarded is less than the amount applied for, or if the grant period awarded is shorter than stated in the application.
+Necessary changes to the implementation are allowed, provided they do not significantly impact on the activities as stated in the application, and they comply with the applicable terms and conditions.
+Other changes to the implementation require approval from the Swedish Research Council.

 2.4 Scientific responsibility